SmoQx/steganography/README.md

 <h3>Encode</h3>

 If you want to insert text in to a photo u need to select a file from then you need to input a password with which the shift of a caesar cypher is generated.
-Then you can write in a text box below text to encrypt.
+Then you can write or drag txt file in to text box below text to encrypt.
 Encoding is done by changing the text to binary data and saved with a marker to the least significant bit of a pixel.
 After upload button is pressed the link to a file is generated and deleted from downloads folder.